wpengine/hwptoolkit/plugins/hwp-previews/examples/hwp-preview-wpgraphql/README.md

 The example includes a wp-env setup, which will allow you to build and start this example quickly.
 With this wp-env setup, you don't need to have a separate WordPress instance or demo data to inspect the example.

 > [!CAUTION]
-> The HWP Previews plugin is currently in an alpha state.
+> The HWP Previews plugin is currently in an beta state.
 It's still under active development, so you may encounter bugs or incomplete features.
 Updates will be rolled out regularly.
 Use with caution and provide feedback if possible.

 ## What does this example do